kristoff-it/ziggy/README.md

 },
 ```

-A Ziggy parser will be able to see the struct name and select which is the
+A Ziggy parser will be able to use struct names to select the correct type to
-correct type to use for deserialization without the need to rely on shape-matching.
+use for deserialization without the need to rely on shape-matching.

 This is not a silver-bullet by itself, though.

-Users are not *required* to use struct names, so somebody could write a Ziggy
+Users are not *required* to use struct names, so somebody could still write a Ziggy
 file with a hard-to-recognize union, but the hope is by making it a first-class
 feature of the language people will be steered naturally towards creating better
 data types.

-To enforce the presence of struct names when it matters, one will be able to
+To enforce the presence of struct names when it matters, see below the section
-rely on Ziggy schemas (see below).
+about Ziggy Schemas.

 ### Tagged String Literals
 Ziggy allows you to add a tag to string literals in order to mark them as